J. B. S. Haldane: Personal life

 Haldane was married twice, first to Charlotte Franken and then to Helen Spurway.
 In 1924, Haldane met Charlotte Franken, who was a journalist for the Daily Express and married to Jack Burghes.
 Following the publication of Haldane's Daedalus, or Science and the Future, she interviewed Haldane and they began a relationship.
 In order to marry Haldane, Franken filed a divorce suit, which resulted in controversy as Haldane was involved as co-respondent in the legal proceeding.
-Additionally, as Sahotra Sarkar reported: "For her to secure a divorce, Haldane overtly committed adultery with her."
-Haldane's conduct was described as "gross immorality," for which he was formally dismissed by Cambridge's Sex Viri (a six-member disciplinary committee) from the university in 1925.
+Additionally, as Sahotra Sarkar reported: "For her to secure a divorce, Haldane overtly committed adultery with her".
+Haldane's conduct was described as "gross immorality", for which he was formally dismissed by Cambridge's Sex Viri (a six-member disciplinary committee) from the university in 1925.
 Cambridge professors, including G. K. Chesterton, Bertrand Russell, and W. L. George, raised their defence for Haldane insisting that the university should not make such judgements, based solely on a professor's private life.
 The ouster was revoked in 1926.
 Haldane and Charlotte Franken were married in 1926.
 Following their separation in 1942, they divorced in 1945.
 Later that year he married Helen Spurway, his former PhD student.
+He also had an affair with Angel Records founder Dorle Soria.

 Haldane once boasted about himself, saying, "I can read 11 languages and make public speeches in three; but am unmusical.
 I am a fairly competent public speaker."
-He had no children, but he and his father were important influences to his sister Naomi's children, of whom Denis Mitchison, Murdoch Mitchison and Avrion Mitchison became professors of biology at the University of London, Edinburgh University, and University College London, respectively.
+He had no children, but he and his father were important influences to his sister Naomi's children, of whom Denis Mitchison, Murdoch Mitchison, and Avrion Mitchison became professors of biology at the University of London, Edinburgh University, and University College London, respectively.

-Inspired by his father, Haldane often used self-experimentation and would expose himself to danger to obtain data.
+Inspired by his father, Haldane often used self-experimentation and would expose himself to danger in order to obtain data.
 To test the effects of acidification of the blood he drank dilute hydrochloric acid, enclosed himself in an airtight room containing 7% carbon dioxide, and found that it 'gives one a rather violent headache'.
-One experiment to study elevated levels of oxygen saturation triggered a fit which resulted in him suffering crushed vertebrae.
+One experiment to study elevated levels of oxygen saturation triggered a fit that resulted in his suffering crushed vertebrae.
 In his decompression chamber experiments, he and his volunteers suffered perforated eardrums.
-But, as Haldane stated in What is Life, "the drum generally heals up; and if a hole remains in it, although one is somewhat deaf, one can blow tobacco smoke out of the ear in question, which is a social accomplishment."
+But, as Haldane stated in What is Life, "the drum generally heals up; and if a hole remains in it, although one is somewhat deaf, one can blow tobacco smoke out of the ear in question, which is a social accomplishment".

 Haldane made himself unpopular among his colleagues from the start of his academic career.
 In Cambridge, he annoyed most of the senior faculty due to his uninhibited behaviour, particularly at dinner.
-His partisan, Edgar Adrian (the 1932 Nobel laureate), had almost convinced Trinity College to offer him an appointment as a Fellow, but that was ruined by an incident when Haldane arrived at the dining table, carrying a gallon jar of urine from his laboratory.
+His partisan, Edgar Adrian (a 1932 Nobel laureate), had almost convinced Trinity College to offer him an appointment as a Fellow, but that was ruined by an incident when Haldane arrived at the dining table carrying a gallon jar of urine from his laboratory.